mkkp/plakatszerkeszto/README.md

 - Include Hungarian translations in strings.json
 - Test with various text lengths and image sizes
 - Follow existing naming conventions and file structure
+- Configure fonts using font IDs in config.json